ntustison/Histograms/Text/intro.md

 significant consequences in the well-studied (and somewhat analogous) area of brain tissue segmentation in T1-weighted MRI (e.g., [@Zhang:2001aa;@Ashburner:2005aa;@Avants:2011aa]) and we demonstrate its effect in hyperpolarized gas imaging quantification robustness in conjunction with noise considerations.
 In addition, it is not a given that we have a sufficient understanding of what constitutes a "normal" in the context of mean and standard MR intensity values and whether or not those values can be combined in a linear fashion to constitute a reference standard.
-Of more concrete concern, though, is that the requirement for a healthy cohort for determination of algorithmic parameters introduces an (unnecessary) source of measurement variance.
+Of more concrete concern, though, is that the requirement for a healthy cohort for determination of algorithmic parameters introduces (unnecessary) measurement variance.

 Previous attempts at histogram standardization [@Nyul:1999aa;@Nyul:2000aa] in light of these MR intensity nonlinearities have relied on 1-D piecewise affine